 In March 2024, Bristol ESG were asked to undertake a systematic review of the evidence for the effectiveness and safety of psychosocial interventions for the treatment of cannabis use disorder.
-The review is funded by the NIHR Evidence Synthesis Programme (project number: NIHR167862) and is one of four projects allocated to Bristol ESG examining the effects and safety of psychosocial or pharmacological interventions for the treatment of drug use disorders.
+The review was funded by the NIHR Evidence Synthesis Programme (project number: NIHR167862) and is one of four projects allocated to Bristol ESG examining the effects and safety of psychosocial or pharmacological interventions for the treatment of drug use disorders.

 The review is registered with PROSPERO: CRD42024553382

-Project status: ongoing
+Project status: completed

 What is the problem?

-We will systematically search the existing literature to find studies that have assessed psychosocial or psychological treatments for cannabis use disorder.
-We will then assess what treatments (or combination of treatments) work better for the people with cannabis use disorder.
-We also want to know the costs of these treatments, and which ones provide the best value for money.
-The knowledge generated by this review will help policy makers in the UK.
+We systematically searched the existing literature to find studies that have assessed psychosocial treatments for cannabis use disorder.
+We then assessed which treatments (or combination of treatments) work better for people with cannabis use disorder.
+We also wanted to assess which of these treatments provide the best value for money.

 Contact: bristol-esg@bristol.ac.uk